apache/flink/docs/dev/table/common.md

 Please see the documentation about [Table Sources & Sinks]({{ site.baseurl }}/dev/table/sourceSinks.html) for details about available sinks and instructions for how to implement a custom `TableSink`.

+There're two ways to emit a table:

+1. Using `Table.writeToSink` which derives output schema from the input table.
+2. Pre-defines the output schema and register the table sink via `registerTableSink`, using `Table.insertInto(tableName, ...`(like `INSERT INTO table1 SELECT ...` in SQL)

+The following example shows how to emit a Table:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}